newatoms/beta/_private/costumer-acquisition/communication-plan.md

 Personally make money by helping content.supply

-**Notes:** De we keep developing ourselfs in content marketing?
-If it is about adding relevance, we should develop ourselfs in ways to be rellavant.
+**Notes:** De we keep developing ourselves in content marketing?
+If it is about adding relevance, we should develop ourselves in ways to be relevant.
 We should write stuf about how to write propperly.
 How to decide what to write, where to find your info, and how to write.
 Workflows, tips, etc. All aspects of creating content.
 This is about the quality of the content of content marketing.
-So there are three parts, **how to decide what to write, how to write it and how to distribute it.**
+So there are four parts, **The importance to create, how to decide what to create, how to create it and how to distribute it.**

+Everything we do is focused on showing the relevance of content marketing and stimulating the